hfaivre/refugeeMigrations/README.md

 This project is a simple interactive D3 dashboard using Refugee Migration data from the [the World Bank Data](https://data.worldbank.org/).

+## Live Demo

+For a live demo of this dashboard, visit the heroku hosted version [here](https://glacial-sands-88000.herokuapp.com/)

 ## Functionnality